 The 6 essentials of a customer first strategy

 #1.
 From ROI / ROR to ROE

-There has been a lot of talk recently on moving from a return on investment to a return on relationships.
-Whilst I agree with the importance of relationships, I believe that what we should be talking about is engagement.
-Be honest, other than the popular book that started talking about brand love, who wants to have a relationship with a brand?!
+There has been a lot of talk recently on moving from a return on investment to a return on relationship metric.
+While I agree with the importance of relationships, I believe that what we should be talking about is engagement.
+Be honest, other than the author of the once popular book that started talking about brand love, who wants to have a relationship with a brand?!